MouadEttali/Machine-Learning-Study-/README.md

 ## Repo description:
 This repository contains a number of notebooks that I used in my studies of certain python lybraries and tools to further my skills in the domain of machine learning.
-It also contains some of the challenges and tests I used to hone my skills or tests I got in my interviews.
+It also contains some of the challenges and tests I used to hone my skills or tests I got in my interviews

 I'll start first by going over the most commun problems in machine learning ( **classification / regression / clustering**), and slowly but surely get into the knitty gritty of things.